 Assessments include quizzes contain five questions.
 Tests and exams have twenty-five questions.
 Students can earn partial credit on questions having check all that apply, matching, and teacher-graded items.

-Teachers can also add their own content to Enhanced courses.
+Teachers can also add their own content to these courses.

-Want a quick summary on all the course type features for Enhanced courses?
+Want a quick summary on all the course type features for Odysseyware courses?
 Click here.